DETAILED ACTION

 Response to Arguments

-Regarding the rejection of claims over Nagata, Merkus and Cook references, Applicant argues that none of the references teach or disclose the claimed amount of about 5 to about 6 mg of DHE.
-Applicant believes that the Office’s assertion that Merkus provides this teaching is inaccurate.
+Regarding the rejection of claims over Nagata, Merkus and Cook references, Applicant argues that none of the references teach or disclose the claimed amount of about 6 mg of DHE.

-Thus, one of ordinary skill in the art given the powder compositions of Nagata and Merkus are more than capable of determining the optimum range from the disclosed range with a reasonable expectation of success.
+Thus, one of ordinary skill in the art given the powder compositions of Nagata et al and Cook et al would have been more than capable of determining the optimum range from the disclosed range with a reasonable expectation of success.
 In other words, this is what researchers do, optimization of result-effective variables through routine experimentation (MPEP 2144.05 IIA and B).
 There would have been a reasonable expectation of success due to the high level of skill in the art and the teachings of the references in the absence of evidence to the contrary, such as unexpected results.
+Cook et al also teach a solid formulation that can be intranasally administered to a subject and achieve a Tmax of less than 30 minutes.

 Thus, the burden is on the Applicant to show that it’s claimed range would result in a different product that is materially distinguishable and unobvious.